Travyssm/game-backlog-p/README.md

   ![access_mob](docs/access_mob.png)
   ![access_desk](docs/access_desk.png)

+## Known Bugs
+ - When on mobile/tablet the select menu to choose a genre when adding or editing a game does not always set the right value when clicked, however this seems to work fine on desktop.

 ## Credits
  * Majority of code was used from the code institute walkthrough project
  * Materialize CSS was used for the style of the web pages